MarlinFirmware/Marlin/.github/ISSUE_TEMPLATE/bug_report.md

 <!--

+Please follow the instructions below.
+Failure to do so may result in your issue being closed.

+Instructions:

+1. Fill out every section of the template below.

+2. Always attach configuration files, even if you think they are not needed.

+3. Only proceed if actually reporting a bug.
+If you need support help please refer to one of the support links at https://github.com/MarlinFirmware/Marlin/issues/new/choose

+4. Test with the bugfix-2.0.x branch prior to reporting an issue.

-Have you read Marlin's Code of Conduct?
+5. Read and understand Marlin's Code of Conduct.
 By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/MarlinFirmware/Marlin/blob/master/.github/code_of_conduct.md

-Do you want to ask a question?
-Are you looking for support?
-Please don't post here.
-Instead please use one of the support links at https://github.com/MarlinFirmware/Marlin/issues/new/choose

-Before filing an issue be sure to test the "bugfix" branches to see whether the issue has been resolved.

 -->